 I hope you can see how effective this is in the final blog post: Boozy Valentine’s Gift Guide and Drinks Review.

-The light from the window casts a bit of a shadow on the background and for most of my product shots I have used the silver reflector.
+The light from the window casts a bit of a shadow on the background and for most of my product shots I have used the silver side of the photography reflector.
 As you can see, my setup is not very high tech!
 I have been able to use daylight over the last few days with close-up shots, so I didn’t need a lot of space and just popped everything on the sofa by the window.

-You can buy this same reflector using the Amazon link below (affiliate link).
+You can buy this same photography reflector using the Amazon link below (affiliate link).

 See more of my recommended buys in Photography on my shop page.